Symphony: Late-Romantic, modernist and postmodernist eras

-From the mid-20th century into the 21st there has been a resurgence of interest in the symphony with many postmodernist composers adding substantially to the canon, not least in the United Kingdom: Peter Maxwell Davies (10), Robin Holloway (1), David Matthews (9), James MacMillan (5), Peter Seabourne (5), and Philip Sawyers (3).
+From the mid-20th century into the 21st there has been a resurgence of interest in the symphony with many postmodernist composers adding substantially to the canon, not least in the United Kingdom: Peter Maxwell Davies (10), Robin Holloway (1), David Matthews (9), James MacMillan (5), Peter Seabourne (6), and Philip Sawyers (6).
+British composer Derek Bourgeois has surpassed the number of symphonies written by Haydn, with 116 symphonies.
+The greatest number of symphonies to date has been composed by the Finn Leif Segerstam, whose list of works includes 371 symphonies.